-This Photo of a Cop Helping a Teen with Autism Went ViralA.
+This Photo of a Cop Helping a Potentially Suicidal Teen with Autism Went ViralA.
 Stout

 It’s an unfortunate reality that the relationship between police officers and people on the spectrum has historically been tense.
 Those with different abilities are more likely to be killed by officers, largely due to a lack of police awareness and training.
-A few months ago, for example, we saw Kayden Clarke, a transgender man with Asperger’s, shot dead by police who were responding to suicide calls.
+In 2016 for example, we saw Kayden Clarke, a transgender man with Asperger’s, shot dead by police who were responding to suicide calls.

 But encounters like this do not always end tragically, and a story that went viral in mid May 2016 is proof.